emlyon/prosthetic-hand/README_ENG.md

 ![makers' prosthetic hand](img/makershand_intro.jpg)

-Chaque année, en France, près de 80 enfants naissent avec une agénésie à la main (malformation au cours du développement embryonnaire).
-Or ces enfants grandissent et leurs appareils doivent être renouvelés tous les 12 à 18 mois.
-Grâce à l'association e-nable les fablabs se mobilisent pour offrir à ces enfants la main bionique de super-héro qu'ils ont rêvé et changer le regard sur le handicap - version du Makers' lab d'emlyon business school.
+Every year in France, 80 to 100 babies are born with a malformation.
+We call it agenesis.
+Prostheses are very costly: between 41.000€ and 82.000€ for an artificial hand !
+And because children are growing fast, they would need to change it every 2 years.
+Therefore, a very few number a kids with agenesis have one.
+The ultimate paradox is that prostheses are not appropriate for hostile environments such as water or sand.
+Environments that kids love!

+The association e-nable, a network of passionate volunteers, introduces kids to makers.
+The goal being to teach kids how to make their own opensource “raptor” prosthetic hand for less than 50€.

+This bootcamp gave us the opportunity to make a test kit of the “raptor” prosthesis for a clinic while telling the story of an opensource object.

-## Vidéo
+## Video
 [![makers' prosthetic hand video](http://img.youtube.com/vi/f_SkcdLc1xM/0.jpg)](https://www.youtube.com/watch?v=f_SkcdLc1xM)

-## Matériel
+## Material

-- Pièces plastique de la main imprimée 3D à télécharger sur le site de [e-nable](https://e-nable.fr/)
-- Bobine élastique et nylon
+- Download the plastic hand pieces to 3D print on [e-nable website](https://e-nable.fr/)
+- Rubber strips
+- Nylon threads
-- Vis
+- Screws

-Vous aurez aussi besoin d'avoir accès à:
+You will also need:
-- 1 tournevis à tête plate
+- 1 flat-head screwdriver
-- 1 pince plate
+- 1 flat tweezers
 - 1 cutter

-## Step 1 - Impression 3D de la main
+## Step 1 - 3D print the hand

-Imprimez la main à partir du fichier [disponible ici](files/hand-raptor-reloaded-minimal.zip).
+3D print the hand using [these files](files/hand-raptor-reloaded-minimal.zip).

 ![3D printing](img/makershand_3Dprinting.jpg)

-## Step 2 - Assembler les phalanges des doigts
+## Step 2 - Phalanges & fingers assembly

-- Le montage comprend 5 phalanges 1, 5 phalanges 2 et 5 rivets.
+- You will have to assemble 5 phalanges 1, 5 phalanges 2 and 5 rivets.
-- Penser à bien poncer les pièces de façon à avoir des parties lisses au niveau des points de contact/ articulations (correction des irrégularités de l'impression 3D).
-- Pour faire un doigt, prendre une pièce de chaque type :
+- Sand each part to smooth the contact points/joints (fix 3D printing irregularities).
+- To make a finger, take one part of each type :
-  - **Phalange 1** = la phalange de l'ongle (pour les petits curieux : phalanges distales et intermédiaires)
+  - **Phalange 1** = fingernail phalanx (distal phalanx)
-  - **Phalange 2** = la phalange reliée à la main (phalanges proximales)
+  - **Phalange 2** = phalanx connected to the hand (proximal phalanx)
-- La phalange 2 doit avoir la partie lisse avec une fente vers le bas, c'est l'intérieur du doigt.
+- The smooth part with the slot of phalanx 2 must be orented towards the bottom.
 La petite partie qui dépasse "la corne", sera au-dessus de l'articulation de la paume, il faut **emboîter** l'autre côté avec la phalange 1 (le coté sans "corne").
 - Ajuster le **rivet**, en enfonçant d'abord le côté rond dans le trou rectangulaire.
 Ainsi, une fois poussé jusqu'au bout, les deux formes rectangulaires s'emboîtent et empêchent le rivet de glisser.
 On peut prendre appui sur la table.

 ![Assembly 1](img/makershand_assembly1.jpg)